-I know a lot of people I work with want tips for eating healthy on a budget.
-They’re hesitant to buy healthy, organic food because it’s more expensive.
+I know a lot of people I work with want tips about eating healthy on a budget.
+They’re hesitant to buy organic options because they’re more expensive.
+Organic foods are expensive.

-Organic foods are the best for your health, wellbeing, and metabolism.
-But, in spite of all of the benefits of going organic, a lot of people resist due to sticker shock.
+A lot of people already know that organic options are the best for your health, wellbeing, and metabolism because you can avoid chemicals.
+But, in spite of the benefits of going organic, I find that a lot of people resist going organic because of sticker shock.

-That’s why I put together this post with advice and 50+ tips to save big buying healthy, organic foods.
+That’s why I put together this post packed with advice and 50+ tips to save big shopping for organics.

 First, I’ll explain why organic food is priced higher and why it’s worth the investment(!).